History of the Labour Party (UK): Post-War victory under Clement Attlee

 Soon after this, another election was called.
 Labour narrowly lost the October 1951 election to the Conservatives, despite their receiving a larger share of the popular vote and, in fact, their highest vote ever numerically.

-Most of the changes introduced by the 1945–51 Labour government however were accepted by the Conservatives and became part of the "post war consensus", which lasted until the 1970s.
+Most of the changes introduced by the 1945–51 Labour government however were accepted by the Conservatives and became part of the "post-war consensus", which lasted until the 1970s.

 "Thirteen Wasted Years"

-Following the defeat in 1951, the party became split over the future direction of socialism.
-The "Gaitskellite" right of the party led by Hugh Gaitskell and associated with thinkers such as Anthony Crosland wanted the party to adopt a moderate social democratic position whereas the "Bevanite" left led by Aneurin Bevan wanted the party to adopt a more radical socialist position.
+Following its defeat in 1951, the party became split over the future direction of socialism.
+The "Gaitskellite" right of the party led by Hugh Gaitskell and associated with thinkers such as Anthony Crosland wanted the party to adopt a moderate, social democratic position, whereas the "Bevanite" left led by Aneurin Bevan wanted the party to adopt a more radical, socialist position.
 This split, and the fact that the 1950s saw economic recovery and general public contentment with the Conservative governments of the time, helped keep the party out of power for thirteen years.

-After being defeated at the 1955 general election, Attlee resigned as leader and was replaced by Gaitskell.
+After being defeated once again at the 1955 general election, Attlee resigned as leader and was replaced by Gaitskell.
 The trade union block vote, which generally voted with the leadership, ensured that the Bevanites were eventually defeated.

 In the decade following the Second World War, Labour councils played an important part in the housing reconstruction that followed the end of the conflict, and stood as important players in the reconstruction of housing and city centres.
-In Newcastle, under the leadership of the visionary but corrupt T. Dan Smith, an accelerated "modernisation" of the city took place, as characterised by an ambitious programme of road construction and public building and the replacement of slum terraces with new innovative estates such as the Byker "wall."
+In Newcastle, under the leadership of the visionary but corrupt T. Dan Smith, an accelerated "modernisation" of the city took place, as characterised by an ambitious programme of road construction and public building and the replacement of slum terraces with new innovative estates such as the Byker "wall".

-The three key divisive issues that were to split the Labour party in successive decades emerged first during this period; nuclear disarmament, the famous Clause IV of the party's constitution, which called for the ultimate nationalisation of all means of production in the British economy, and Britain's entry into the European Economic Community (EEC).
+The three key divisive issues which were to split the Labour party in successive decades emerged during this period; nuclear disarmament, the famous Clause IV of the party's constitution, which called for the ultimate nationalisation of all means of production in the British economy, and Britain's entry into the European Economic Community (EEC).
 Tensions between the two opposing sides were exacerbated after Attlee resigned as leader in 1955 and Gaitskell defeated Bevan in the leadership election that followed.
-The party was briefly revived and unified during the Suez Crisis of 1956.
-The Conservative party was badly damaged by the incident while Labour was rejuvenated by its opposition to the policy of prime minister Anthony Eden.
-But Eden was replaced by Harold Macmillan, while the economy continued to improve.
+The party was briefly revived and unified during the Suez Crisis of 1956, which badly damaged the Conservative Party, by its opposition to the policy of prime minister Anthony Eden.
+Eden was replaced by Harold Macmillan, but the economy continued to improve.